 .
 Questions regarding other aspects of studying in the United States may be directed to the Office of International Student Services

-The CSS PROFILE, a universal application widely used by many private colleges, is available online, beginning each year in early fall, at www.collegeboard.com/profile
+The CSS PROFILE is used to determine eligibility for institutional aid.
+Widely used by many private colleges, the application is available online, beginning each year in early fall, at www.collegeboard.com/profile

 .
 The Noncustodial PROFILE process begins after